- Investigates the causes of economic imbalances.

 o Pipelines and Property Rights: Fall – Eminent Domain Issues Under the Natural Gas Act: We are hosting a panel discussion in September on several of the serious statutory and Constitutional problems that have arisen from FERC’s implementation of eminent domain authority under the NGA.

 • We are representing Boulder County, San Miguel County, and the City of Boulder in a climate nuisance case, Board of County Commissioners of Boulder County et al. v.
 Suncor Energy et al., filed on April 17, 2018.
-This is the first climate nuisance case focusing on impacts beyond sea-level rise, e.g., drought, wildfires, flooding from extreme precipitation, etc., and we are currently briefing the issue of whether we this case should be heard in state court (where we filed it), or in federal court (where the defendants want to be.)
-We are also consulting with the two other sets of lawyers who, between them, are handling all the other climate nuisance cases across the country, and filed an amicus brief on issues of federal common law in the New York case, City of New York v.
+This is the first climate nuisance case focusing on impacts beyond sea-level rise, e.g., drought, wildfires, flooding from extreme precipitation, etc., and we are currently briefing the issue of whether we this case should be heard in state court (where we filed it), or in federal court (where the defendants want to be.), and filed an amicus brief on issues of federal common law in the New York case, City of New York v.
 BP, P.L.C. et al.

 • We have been asked by the Federalist Society to present on the nuisance cases at their annual lawyers’ conference, and to participate in an online debate about these.
 We also participated in a panel discussion of the nuisance cases at the Competitive Enterprise Institute.

 • Niskanen also sued the U.S. Department of Energy under FOIA to get requested records concerning the National Coal Council (“NCC”).
-The DOE produced some documents, but we are now asking the federal district court in D.C. to compel further production; those documents may establish that DOE and NCC have violated the Federal Advisory Committee Act, which would lead to a subsequent case.
+The DOE produced some documents, but we are now asking the federal district court in D.C. to compel further production; those documents may establish that DOE and NCC have violated the Federal Advisory Committee Act.
 Summary judgment briefing has been completed and we await a date for argument from the Court.